 I want to develop software, at all levels from architectural design down to writing lowest level code.
 I am not a tester, and I prefer to do very limited amounts of system or network administration work.

 Stuff I know best

-- Python.
+- The Python language.
 I've used Python since 1993, and most of my new code in the past decade has been written in Python.

-- I've used C since 1987, mainly on various Unix-like environments, plus a little bit of embedded development.
+- The C language.
+I've used C since 1987, mainly on various Unix-like environments, plus a little bit of embedded development.
 (I don't know much C++.)

 - Linux in general, Debian in particular.

 Work and training

 Codethink 2011-current.
 I have served in a variety of roles, including technical lead, architect, and developer, for Baserock, a new way of building and developing embedded and appliance Linux systems.

 Consultant 2005-2011.
 I've worked on variety of projects for several clients.
 In 2005-2006 I was under contract to improve the technical quality of the Debian operating system, and as part of that work developed piuparts, a package testing tool for checking that packages can be installed, upgraded, and removed without problems.

 In 2007-2009 I contracted to Canonical, Ltd. to do Ubuntu development.
 As part of that I developed the Computer Janitor tool to find unnecessary packages, and do some configuration tweaks, such as adding or removing mount options to improve performance.